“Everything is a learning process: any time you fall over, it’s just teaching you to stand up the next time.” – Joel Edgerton

 These workshops would last for hours which were focused on advising and educating the employees on how LeSS works.
 Team building sessions were held in which team members were trained on how to share knowledge, discover impediments and ways to improve with each other.

 Team vision charters were a critical part of the coaching session.
 Guidance was given on how to stay committed to a vision and focused on a common goal.
-Essence of product centric development was taught.
+The essence of product-centric development was taught.

 - Feeble team structure